kubernetes/enhancements/keps/sig-api-machinery/4330-compatibility-versions/README.md

 - A Kubernetes binary with compatibility version set to N does not enable any changes (storage versions, CEL feature, features) that would prevent it from being rolled back to N-1.
-- The most recent Kubernetes version supports compatiblity version being set to the full range of supported versions (N..N-3).
+- The most recent Kubernetes version supports compatibility version being set to the full range of supported versions (N..N-3).

 ### Non-Goals